denheck/backbone-react-table-examples/README.md

 * React Table should save user preferences in a cookie per table
 * Style with Bootstrap
 * Make sure forms work
-* Extract React Table into self contained component which can be required using browserify
 * Custom table row callback with custom React row (need a way to add classes to rows)
 * Column picker
 * Do I really need React keys?